 How do I remove old scars on my legs?
 Does anyone care to share or give an idea?

 By Lanie You need to find a dermatologist that has the Fraxel laser.
 I have many scars on my arms, and I heard this on a talk show.
 I called a dermatologist and it was going to be $100 per scar.
 Can't afford it yet but I plan on it in the near future.
-(08/17/2010) By peachynptc Hi, I have some pretty bad scaring on my legs from surgery and being in a house fire where I had third degree burns on both of them and I have been using argon oil when ever I think of it (rubbing it in to the whole leg areas on both legs) and I am very glad to report that the scaring is going away, it has considerably disappeared and is now lightening the dark areas, and I have very soft legs.
+(08/17/2010) By Brenda Hi, I have some pretty bad scaring on my legs from surgery and being in a house fire where I had third degree burns on both of them and I have been using argon oil when ever I think of it (rubbing it in to the whole leg areas on both legs) and I am very glad to report that the scaring is going away, it has considerably disappeared and is now lightening the dark areas, and I have very soft legs.
 The keloids have even gone away which kinda blew me away, I also use this stuff any where that is dry and even on my hair and face.
 It is like a miracle thing for me, I picked it up at Sally Beauty Supply for 7 dollars and a little goes along way.
 I haven't even got down half way over a year now and it smells divine also, I hope that it may help you.
+By georgia

 Removing Old Scars